-- Research nonprofit directories to find a nonprofit that best matches your interests.
-To view a list of nonprofit agencies that regularly handle volunteers visit the United Way’s website 2-1-1 Help.
-An additional resource to use for searching nonprofits is the Springfield Greene County Library’s directory of nonprofits, The Directory.
-This resource allows you to search by subject or keywords.
+- At what organization do you want to serve?
+To view a list of nonprofit agencies that regularly handle volunteers, visit the United Way’s 211 Database.
+The Springfield-Greene County Library also has an exhaustive directory of nonprofits, The Directory, which allows you to search by subject or keyword.

-- Contact the volunteer coordinator or a similar representative from the nonprofit to discuss volunteer opportunities that match your interests and talents.
-Talk about expectations and create a relationship that will allow for continual communication.
+- Who is your contact?
+When you email or call an organization, ask to speak with the volunteer coordinator or a similar representative to discuss volunteer opportunities that match your interests and talents.